Reddy: Vijayanagara period

-The post-Kakatiya period saw the emergence of Vijayanagara Empire as well as the Reddy dynasty.
+The post-Kakatiya period saw the emergence of Vijayanagara Empire as well as the Reddi dynasty.
 Initially, the two kingdoms were locked up in a territorial struggle for supremacy in the coastal region of Andhra.
 Later, they united and became allies against their common archrivals—the Bahmani sultans and the Recherla Velamas of Rachakonda who had formed an alliance.
-This political alliance between Vijayanagara and the Reddy kingdom was cemented further by a matrimonial alliance.
-Harihara II of Vijayanagara gave his daughter in marriage to Kataya Vema Reddy's son Kataya.
-The Reddy rulers exercised a policy of annexation and invasion of Kalinga (modern day Odisha).
+This political alliance between Vijayanagara and the Reddi Kingdom was cemented further by a matrimonial alliance.
+Harihara II of Vijayanagara gave his daughter in marriage to Kataya Vema Reddi's son Kataya.
+The Reddi rulers exercised a policy of annexation and invasion of Kalinga (modern day Odisha).
 However, the suzerainty of Kalinga rulers was to be recognised.
-In 1443 CE, determined to put an end to the aggressions of the Reddy kingdom, the Gajapati ruler Kapilendra of Kalinga formed an alliance with the Velamas and launched an attack on the Reddy kingdom.
-Veerabhadra Reddy allied himself with Vijayanagara ruler Devaraya II and defeated Kapilendra.
+In 1443 CE, determined to put an end to the aggressions of the Reddi Kingdom, the Gajapati ruler Kapilendra of Kalinga formed an alliance with the Velamas and launched an attack on the Reddi Kingdom.
+Veerabhadra Reddi allied himself with Vijayanagara ruler Devaraya II and defeated Kapilendra.
 After the death of Devaraya II in 1446 CE, he was succeeded by his son, Mallikarjuna Raya.
 Overwhelmed by difficulties at home, Mallikarjuna Raya recalled the Vijayanagara forces from Rajahmundry.
-Veerabhadra Reddy died in 1448 CE.
-Seizing this opportunity, Kapilendra sent an army under the leadership of his son Hamvira into the Reddy kingdom, took Rajahmundry and gained control of the Reddy kingdom.
-The Gajapatis eventually lost control after the death of Kapilendra, and the territories of the former Reddy kingdom came under the control of the Vijayanagara Empire.
+Veerabhadra Reddi died in 1448 CE.
+Seizing this opportunity, Kapilendra sent an army under the leadership of his son Hamvira into the Reddi Kingdom, took Rajahmundry and gained control of the Reddi Kingdom.
+The Gajapatis eventually lost control after the death of Kapilendra, and the territories of the former Reddi Kingdom came under the control of the Vijayanagara Empire.

-Later, Reddys became the military chieftains of the Vijayanagara rulers.
+Later, Reddis became the military chieftains of the Vijayanagara rulers.
 They along with their private armies accompanied and supported the Vijayanagara army in the conquest of new territories.
 These chieftains were known by the title of Poligars.
-The Reddy poligars were appointed to render military services in times of war, collect revenue from the populace and pay to the royal treasury.
+The Reddi poligars were appointed to render military services in times of war, collect revenue from the populace and pay to the royal treasury.
 The chieftains exercised considerable autonomy in their respective provinces.
 The ancestors of the legendary Uyyalawada Narasimha Reddy – who led an armed rebellion against the British East India company, were poligars.
-Reddys were historically dominant in the Rayalaseema region.
+Reddis were historically dominant in the Rayalaseema region.

 Once independent, the erstwhile chiefs of the Vijayanagara empire indulged in several internal squabbles for supremacy in their areas.
 This constant warring between powerful feudal warlords for fiefdoms and power manifests itself even in modern-day Rayalaseema in the form of a brutally violent phenomenon termed as “factionalism”, "factional violence" or simply "faction".